-The theoretical solutions to the problem exist: the main among them is MRI, but this is not the radical solution because it is expensive, time-consuming, and in most cases not available in the same Department.
+The theoretical solutions to the problem exist: the main among them is MRI, but this is not the ideal solution because it is expensive, time-consuming, and in many cases may not be available in the same department.

 What is needed instead is a solution that is:

 - a) affordable (an add-on on the price of a mammogram),

 - b) fast (the radiologist must be able to perform the complementary examination immediately after evaluating the mammographic images)

 - c) practical (the examination should be performed in the same physical area by the same operators),

 - d) simple (a new method would require technicians and radiologists to learn new procedures for examination and assessment).

 The phenomena of summation and subtraction, potentially responsible for the production of false-positive findings (FP) and for masking of true positive findings (TP), led in 1930 Alessandro Vallebona to create and implement the “stratigraphy” (hereinafter referred to as “tomography”), that is a complementary radiodiagnostic technique aimed at realizing of analytical images, namely representative just of the structures including in the pre-selected layers of the concerned region.
 This technique was not without its drawbacks, which include:

 - limited contrast resolution allowed by the intrinsic shading of the image;